digama0/mmj2/INSTALL.md

 and then right-click on the `mmj2.bat` file.
 Create a shortcut, then drag that to the desktop.

-Note: Cygwin users should create a shortcut on the file `mmj2` instead.
+Note: Cygwin users should create a shortcut on the shell file `mmj2` instead.

 ### Unix/Linux